beepboopitschloe/savvy/design_overview.md

 #### schema

 - _id {string} PouchDB unique ID.
-- fields {Array} Array of field instances.
+- fields {Array} Array of Field instances.
+- behaviours {Array} Array of Behaviour instances.

 ### FieldType

-A class of field that is available to be attached to ComponentTypes.
+A class of Field that is available to be attached to ComponentTypes.

+#### schema

+- _id {string} PouchDB unique ID.
+- htmlInputType {string} One of input_text, input_number, textarea, checkbox,
+  select, or date.

 ### Field

-A reusable piece of a component that is used to enter and display data, such as an input, textarea, checkbox, etc. Instantiated from a FieldType.
+A piece of a component that is used to enter and display data, such as an input, textarea, checkbox, etc. Instantiated from a FieldType.
+Currently the logic will be defined at the application level, hopefully to be opened up to an Atom-like package system at some point.

 #### schema

 - _id {string} PouchDB unique ID.
 - type {FieldType} ID of the FieldType parent class.
 - value {any} The current value of the field.

+### BehaviourType

+A class of Behaviour that is available to be attached to ComponentTypes.
+Implementation details TBD.

+### Behaviour

+A logical behaviour for a component, such as "alert user on with X message on Y date".
+Implementation details TBD.

 ## roadmap